-Of the many things our team learned in 2018, one of the most crucial is the importance of video content in reaching and engaging target audiences.
-Video marketing has been on the rise for the past 5 years as social and display advertising becomes increasingly effective.
+One of the many things our team has learned throughout the years is the importance of leveraging video content to reach and engage with priority audiences.
+Video marketing has been on the rise as social and display advertising becomes increasingly effective.
 A recent study showed that 64 percent of consumers said watching a marketing video on Facebook influenced their buying decision.

 Engaging photography?
 Excellent.
 Awesome video content?
 Even better.

-Storyboards help your story, become, well – a story.
-Creating a storyboard helps elevate your concepts to an actual arc that has ups, downs, exciting moments, music, tone and more.
+Creating a storyboard helps elevate your concepts to an actual arc that has ups, downs, exciting moments, music, tone, and more.
 Think about a video piece that has truly moved you.
-Just like a feature-length film, a shorter video piece is developed from a frame-by-frame storyboard that helps strengthen your story, build characters and emphasize key messages.
+Just like a feature-length film, a shorter video piece is developed from a frame-by-frame storyboard that helps strengthen your story, build characters, and emphasize key messages.

 Storyboards are also crucial as they help video production teams visualize how shots will connect and flow together.
 Specifying frame type, audio, movement and more can help correct any major production mistakes before they are made.